-Warping in your wood for your wood sign in general can be fixed fairly easily.
+Warping in your wood for your wood sign, in general, can be fixed fairly easily.
 Wood warps due to environment and moisture content.
 The easiest way to fix a general warp is to apply heat.
-This can be done with a little moisture and sunlight or even an an iron.
-Apply heat to wood on effected area then let dry slowly.
+This can be done with a little moisture and sunlight or even an iron.
+Apply heat to wood on the affected area then let dry slowly.

 When I started making wood signs I wanted to know how to identify and fix my warped wood.
 There are several options I researched for a small warped wood board for a wood sign and for the extreme warp.

 - 1 Why Does Wood Warp

 - 2 Prevention Of Wood Warping For Wood Signs